TrudAX/XppTools/README.md

 ### Fields list

-Fields list form is an extended version of the standard Show all fields form with the additions features such as displaying all fields the the extended information, compare and editing features
+Fields list form is an extended version of the standard Show all fields form with the additions features such as displaying all fields the  extended information, compare and editing features

 [Fields list form](https://denistrunin.com/xpptools-fieldslist/)